Pogodaanton/shtorm/README.md

 - Note that the code has not been tested on Windows yet
 - Make sure to use the right node.js version (v10.15.3).
 [NVM](https://github.com/nvm-sh/nvm) might save your day...
-- `Error: Node Sass does not yet support your current environment:` often means that an error occured during the installation of node-sass.
+- `Error: Node Sass does not yet support your current environment:` often means that an error occured during the installation of node-sass or that the system it has run on has been changed since its last use.
 Try removing `node_modules` in the directory `shtorm-client` and reinstall the dependencies.

 > Feel free to create an [issue](https://github.com/Pogodaanton/shtorm/issues) if these advices couldn't solve your installation troubles.